syednida01/syednida01/README.md

 Keen student exploring the wonders of computer science, eager to dive into coding adventures.

-- 🔭 currently working on Javascript , DSA , core Java
+- 🔭 currently working on MongoDB , API's , DSA

-- 🌱 currently learning Git , MySql , Node.js
+- 🌱 currently learning Node.js , API's

 - :zap: I solve problems on leetcode and read tech articles.